DSharpPlus/DSharpPlus/docs/articles/analyzers/commands.md

 title: DSharpPlus.Commands Analyzer Rules
 ---

+# DSharpPlus.Commands Rules

-This page documents the analyzer rules defined for APIs defined in DSharpPlus.Commands and their associated usage patterns:
+This page documents the analyzer rules defined for APIs defined in DSharpPlus.Commands and their associated usage
+patterns:

 - [DSP1001](#usage-error-dsp1001)
 - [DSP1002](#usage-warning-dsp1002)
 - [DSP1003](#usage-error-dsp1003)

-### Usage error DSP1001
+## Usage Error DSP1001

 A slash command explicitly registered to a guild should not be installable to users.

 Slash commands registered to a guild are restricted to that guild and cannot be referenced outside of it, but a registered installation type requires it to be usable outside the guild.
 Either remove the specified installation type or remove the `RegisterToGuilds` attribute.

 The following sample will generate DSP1001: